enthought/mayavi/docs/source/mayavi/tips.rst

 scalar data in the ``examples/data/heart.vtk`` data file.

-Serving mayavi on the network
+Serving Mayavi on the network
 -------------------------------

 .. currentmodule:: enthought.mayavi.tools.server

-Say you have a little visualization script and you'd like to run some kind of server where you can script the running mayavi UI from a TCP/UDP connection.
+Say you have a little visualization script and you'd like to run some kind of server where you can script the running Mayavi UI from a TCP/UDP connection.
 It turns out there is a simple way to do this  if you have Twisted_ installed.
 Here is a trivial example::